 Hello Readers, this article is for all those of you, who are new to Angular in general.
-The main motive behind this article is to make you understand what actually Angular is all about.
+The main motive behind this article is to make you understand what Angular is all about.
 The idea is to give you a good starting point

 Traditional Web Application vs. SPA

 Traditional Web Application runs from the server’s end.
-We have a User of the system, who requests Client (let us say our browser), which in turn requests Server.
+We have a User of the system, who requests a Client (let us say our browser), which in turn requests a Server.
 The server simply holds our business logic, data and renders our website.

 Sounds interesting right!?
 One more benefit of SPA is async.
-Which means we can still render the page and provide instant output to the user.
+This means we can still render the page and provide instant output to the user.
 But, at the same time, we will wait for our desired data to arrive from the server’s end and we will again render the page.

 So, now the SPA leads to different counts of requests.
 At the initial loading, request and response will take place.
 Now assume if the second request does not require server involvement then, no response and request will take place.
-And if any request requires server involvement then only request will be sent to the server.
-However, at this point, we can still provide the instant response because of the async.
+And if any request requires server involvement then only the request will be sent to the server.
+However, at this point, we can still provide an instant response because of the async.

 Angular Version History